Around one quarter of all cancer cases can be prevented through eating a healthy diet and being physically active.

 Sugar sweetened beverages

-Drinks containing high levels of sugar (e.g. soft drinks, energy drinks, sports drinks and cordial) increases your risk of being overweight and obese, which then increases your risk of developing certain cancers.
+Drinks containing high levels of sugar (e.g. soft drinks, energy drinks, sports drinks and cordial) increases your risk of being overweight and obese, which then increase your risk of developing certain cancers.
 Healthier alternatives include water, soda water, unflavoured low-fat milk, tea and coffee.
 Learn more about Rethinking Sugary Drinks.

 Healthy eating and drinking after cancer